-- Form tutors are responsible for recording attendance daily, using the correct codes, and submitting this information to Student Support. - Student Support record information left on the absence line into the school's data system Bromcom.
-Assistant Heads of Year will then follow up any unexplained absences and record responses accordingly.
-Student Support are also able to take calls from parents about absence during the school day and record it on the school system. - Assistant Heads of Year are on the front line in highlighting the daily absence of identified vulnerable children to the DSLs or Family Support Worker so that actions can be followed up in a timely manner. - The Principal and DSLs ensure that Student Support are aware of vulnerable children to assist in the monitoring of their daily absence and punctuality.
-If there is no reason given or is reason to think that a child may be at risk, then the Assistant Head of Year/DSL will contact children's social care or the police to do a welfare check. - The Principal is responsible for: - Implementation of this policy at the school - Ensure the monitoring school-level absence data and reporting it to the Academy Council - Authorising the issue of fixed-penalty notices, where necessary - The Designated Safeguarding Lead (DSL) will ensure the Early Help process will be instigated for families with issues that impact on attendance and support put in place to improve attendance.
-This may be in conjunction with other professionals such as the attendance lead. - The DSL regularly checks attendance data for children on CIN (Child in Need) or CP (Child Protection) plans and takes appropriate action based on any concern.
-Regular liaison with parents will include the implementation of timely action plans and regular meetings to review progress against targets. - The Attendance Officer carries out the role of attendance officer and the role includes: - Monitoring attendance data at the school and individual student level. - Reporting concerns about attendance to the Principal and Designated Safeguarding Lead (DSL) as appropriate. - Arranging calls and meetings with parents to discuss attendance issues.
+- Form tutors are responsible for recording attendance on a daily basis, using the correct codes, and submitting this information to the school office. - Office staff are the front line in highlighting the daily absence of identified vulnerable children to the DSLs or Attendance Officer so that actions can be followed up in a timely manner. - The Principal and DSLs ensure that the office staff are aware of vulnerable children to monitor their daily absence and punctuality.
+If there is no reason given or there is reason to think that a child may be at risk, then a DSL will contact children's social care or the police to do a welfare check. - The Principal is responsible for: - The implementation of this policy at the school - Ensuring the monitoring of school-level absence data and reporting it to the Academy Council - Authorising the issue of fixed-penalty notices, where necessary - The Designated Safeguarding Lead (DSL) will ensure the Early Help process is instigated for families with issues that impact on attendance and that support is put in place to improve attendance.
+This may be in conjunction with other professionals; such as, the attendance lead.

-- Co-ordinating requests for Term-time Leave of Absence (this includes liaison with the DSL and Safeguarding Team) and advises the Principal as requested. - Follow-up action-plans for students with low attendance - Timely liaison with home this may be through letter, phone call or email. - Referral to outside agencies - Works with education welfare officers to tackle persistent absence Advises the Principal when to issue fixed-penalty notices - The academy council is responsible for monitoring attendance figures for the whole school on at least a termly basis through scrutiny of attendance data included in the Principal's report.
+- The DSL regularly checks attendance data for children on CIN (Child in Need) or CP (Child Protection) plans and takes appropriate action based on any concern.
+Regular liaison with parents will include the implementation of timely action plans and regular meetings to review progress against targets. - The Attendance Officer carries out the role of attendance officer and the role includes: - Monitoring attendance data at the school and individual pupil level. - Reporting concerns about attendance to the Designated Safeguarding Lead (DSL), as appropriate. - Arranging calls and meetings with parents to discuss attendance issues. - Co-ordinating requests for term-time Leave of Absence (this includes liaison with the DSL and Safeguarding Team) and advises the Principal as requested. - Follow-up action-plans for pupils with low attendance - Timely liaison with home this may be through letter, phone call or email. - Referral to outside agencies - Works with Education Welfare Officers to tackle persistent absence - Advises the Principal when to issue fixed-penalty notices - The academy council is responsible for monitoring attendance figures for the whole school on at least a termly basis through scrutiny of attendance data included in the Principal's report.
 It also holds the Principal to account for the implementation of this policy.